emtothed/EProp/README.md

 # EProp

-**EProp is an ERC721-based property ownership system with its token and marketplace features.**
+**EProp is an ERC721-based property ownership system with its token and marketplace features such as:**

+  - Allowing the owner of the token to list and unlist the token for sale
+   - Allowing the owner of the token to set an address as a buyer with a cerain price
+   - Allowing users to make an offer for a token
+   - Allowing the owner of the token to put the token up for auction

 # Getting Started

 ## Requirements